robalford/forloop_lesson/README.md

 ## **Exercise Title:** Too many friends

 **Exercise Description:** You have way too many followers on social media and it's just too much to keep up with.
-Post random compliments to your friends using for-each loops with this handy Python program.
+Generate random compliments for friends using for-each loops with this handy Python program.

+The code for lesson is in `forloop_lesson.py`.
+Run the program from the command line with `python forloop_lesson.py`.

+To get started we'll need list of your followers and a list compliments to send them.

 ```
 followers = ['Jo Jo', 'Randy', 'Lee', 'Becky', 'Jamal']